hehaikid/learngit/readme.txt

 Git is a great distributed version control system.
-Git is good and free software.
+Git is good and free software under the GPL.